 Like the portfolio, you should be clear about what goes in there.
 Students can upload a variety of documents.
 They can upload anything from pictures of their work to word documents to videos they might make.

 The lovely thing is that everything is time-stamped and secure.
 If you only allow that student to share with you, no other students will be able to access the folder.

-The extra nice thing about google is that you can leave comments.
-You can either leave them for the student or for future, or yourself.
+The extra nice thing about Google is that you can leave comments.
+You can either leave them for the student or for the future or yourself.

-If your school doesn’t support google drive, consider a drop box, or get creative.
-Perhaps use a site like Padlet and give each student their own board address to share things to.
+If your school doesn’t support google drive, consider dropbox, or get creative.
+Perhaps use a site like Padlet and give each student their own board address to share things.